 Vitamin C is the only antioxidant proven to stimulate the production of collagen, minimizing fine lines, scars and wrinkles.
 However, not just any vitamin C or vitamin C derivative will do.
 L-ascorbic acid is the only form of vitamin C that you should look for, as it is the only form that is useful and effective.

-Retinol, desired from Vitamin A, is a staple in many OTC anti-aging skin care products.
-It has been proven to improve pigmentation, skin texture, tone and color, and also to reduce fine lines and wrinkles while hydrating the skin.
+Retinol, derived from Vitamin A, is a staple in many OTC anti-aging skin care products.
+It has been proven to improve pigmentation, skin texture, tone and color, and also to reduce fine lines and wrinkles all while hydrating the skin.
 Tretinoin, which is the active ingredient in prescription Retin-A, is a stronger version of retinol.
 Skin responds well to retinol because Vitamin A has a molecular structure tiny enough to penetrate the lower layers of skin where it can interact with collagen and elastin.

 Knowing what ingredients to look for in skin care products is not just about saving money.
 Some skin care and cosmetic ingredients actually do more harm that good.
 (See Ingredients to Avoid in Skin Care Products.)